 Island Bush Camp: Our full report

-The main area is a large, thatched, and semi-open building facing towards the river.
-Here you will find a well-stocked bar, a large dining table and a lounge area with sofas and armchairs.
-In front a number of directors chairs are positioned around a fire pit that faces out over the river.
+The main area at Island Bush Camp is a large, thatched, and semi-open building facing towards the river.
+As well as a large dining table and a lounge area with sofas and armchairs, it houses a well-stocked bar.
+In front, directors’ chairs are positioned around a firepit that faces out over the river.

-Our viewIsland Bush Camp is an excellent value walking camp, in a very wild area far away from any other camps in the park.
+Island Bush Camp is an excellent-value walking camp, in a very wild area far from any other camps in the park.
 The chalets are very simple, and the experience here is quite rugged and outdoorsy.
 It will suit people looking for a real wilderness experience and a competitive price.

 Food & drink